The Final Problem: Plot

-Upon returning to the Englischer Hof, Watson finds that the innkeeper has no knowledge of any sick Englishwoman.
-Realising at last that he has been deceived, he rushes back to the Reichenbach Falls but finds no one there, although he does see two sets of footprints going out onto the muddy dead end path with none returning.
-There is also a note from Holmes, explaining that he knew the report Watson was given to be a hoax and that he is about to fight Moriarty, who has graciously given him enough time to pen this last letter.
-Watson sees that towards the end of the path there are signs that a violent struggle has taken place and there are no returning footprints.
-It is all too clear Holmes and Moriarty have both fallen to their deaths down the gorge while locked in mortal combat.
-Saddened, Dr. Watson returns to England.
+Watson soon realises the trick when returning to the hotel and rushes back to the Falls.
+He only finds two sets of footprints that lead to the end of the path, where he uncovers other signs of a violent struggle and a note from Holmes explaining that he knew about the hoax but chose to fight Moriarty himself.
+Holmes and Moriarty have apparently both fallen to their deaths down the gorge and their bodies cannot be recovered.
+A saddened Dr Watson returns to England.
 The Moriarty gang are all convicted on the strength of evidence secured by Holmes.
 Watson ends his narrative by saying that Sherlock Holmes was the best and the wisest man he had ever known.